biggerpipicek/biggerpipicek/README.md

 - 👋 Hi, I’m Michael!
 - 👀 I’m interested in Graphic design and Editing videos and Programming..
-- 🌱 I’m currently in grasp of C#, Python, HTML&CSS, JavaScript, PHP and learing Pascal, PHP, Java.
+- 🌱 I’m currently in grasp of C#, Python, HTML&CSS, JavaScript, PHP and learing Pascal, PHP, jQuery, Laravel.
 - 💞️ I’m looking to collaborate on Game Development, Website/App Development and also Graphic Design.<br>
 - 📫 How to reach me, via:<br>
       • e-mail: michael.phillips@seznam.cz;<br>